LucaCappelletti94/setup_python_package/README.rst

     Please insert package description [Simple python tool to hash dictionaries using both default hash and sha256.]: Please insert package version [1.0.0]:
     Please insert tests directory [tests]:
     You might need to create the travis project.
-    Press any key to go to travis now.
+    Press enter to go to travis now.
     You might need to create the sonarcloud project.
     Just copy the project key and paste it here.
-    Press any key to go to sonar now.
+    Press enter to go to sonar now.
     Please insert sonar project key: (sonar key goes here, removed for privacy) Please run the following into a terminal window in this repository: travis encrypt (sonar key goes here, removed for privacy)